2Pillows/poe_economy_evaluator/src/_deprecated_tools/README.md

-# Deprecated Information
+# Deprecated Tools

 ## Gem Alt Qualities

-Alternate Quality gems were removed in place of Transfigured gems.
+3.23 - Alternate Quality gems were removed in place of Transfigured gems.

 ## Sextant Rolling

-Sextants removed.
+3.24 - Sextants removed.

 ## Scarab Harvest Rolling

-Harvest crafting option to change a stack of Scarabs to a different type has been removed.
+3.24 - Harvest crafting option to change a stack of Scarabs to a different type has been removed.